rnainformatics/ribo-uORF/README.md

   <detectOffset>: Whether detect p-site offset automatically
   <deDup>: whether remove unique molecular identifiers (UMI) for the Ribo-seq data which used UMI to differentiate biological duplicates from PCR duplicates
   <ORFpvalue>: Score cutoff for active translated uORFs
-  <email>: Get an notification when the job is done
   <jobid>: random string (16 characters)
   <uploadfile>: fasta file (.fa .fasta)
   ```